sam-berry/motel-booking-challenge/design-notes.md

 ## Booking

 There needs to be a way to book an available room for a period of time.
+Same as availability search, room number is not important here.
+The system should choose an available room based on the provided criteria.

 **Required Information**

-* Room number (string)
+* Number of beds (integer)
+* Number of pets (integer)
 * Start date (local date)
 * End date (local date)